Table of Contents

 Resolving the Subjectivity vs Objectivity Dichotomy

-Giddens (1984) developed Structuration Theory, to resolve the subjectivity/objectivity dichotomy in social theory, a relationship of dualism, opposition.
+Giddens (1984) developed Structuration Theory, to resolve the subjectivity/objectivity dichotomy in social theory, a relationship of dualism, and opposition.

 Giddens argued that functionalism and structuralism had an objectivist view of society, in which functions and social systems dictated how people would behave.

 At the opposite end of the spectrum, hermeneutics and interpretive sociology focused on meanings and interpretations, which were subjective and linked to the individual.

 So, the individuals had either no agency (functionalist and structuralist approaches) or social reality almost entirely dependent on interpretations of individuals (hermeneutics and interpretive sociology approaches).

 Giddens is not the only social scientist to have grappled with this problem, as others engaged with it too (Walsh, 1998; Parker, 2000), but few at the level of scope and scale as Giddens.